Life in Tokyo During a Pandemic Outbreak

 How can it be that we can keep the numbers down without a lock-down?
 It seems almost miraculous.
 In fact, the only possible explanation we can come up with is so far-fetched, that it might actually be true.

-Japan's Covid Resistance Hypothesis 1: We are blessed by the Gods!
+Japan's Covid Resistance Hypothesis 1: We are blessed!

 There is a Japanese folk-tale written in the Edo period.
 It tells the story of a goddess («yôkai» aka. «monster») called Amabie.
 She appears before the people and says, «if you are tormented by pestilence, spread my portrait around, and peace will return to the land.»